daniel-ilett/blog/_posts/2019-05-15-tut1-5-smo-retro.md

 }
 ~~~

 In the vertex shader, after we've transformed the vertex in appdata_img to clip space, we'll use the clipped vertex position in the `ComputeScreenPos()` function to determine the screen position.
 This will be passed to the fragment shader inside `v2f`'s `screenPos` variable.
-If you'll recall from Part 5 of this series, one of the things I talked about was `TEXCOORD` semantics - for compatability with some DirectX-based systems, we need to specify a semantic on each variable inside this struct.
+If you'll recall from Part 5 of this series, one of the things I talked about was `TEXCOORD` semantics - for compatibility with some DirectX-based systems, we need to specify a semantic on each variable inside this struct.
 I could have chosen another semantic like `COLOR0` to hold `screenPos`, but I've chosen `TEXCOORD1` because it's generally higher precision.
 It gets confusing since this data is neither a colour nor a texture coordinate, but just roll with it - you can pass arbitrary data with these named semantics.

 Now let's look at the fragment shader.
 As usual, we calculate the pixel colour using the normal uv coordinates.
 We're going to need a way to determine if this is a 'red pixel', or a 'blue pixel' and so on, and we're also going to determine whether this is a 'scanline pixel'.
 We'll modify our input pixel colours based on where on the screen the pixel is situated.